Congenital melanocytic nevus in Child

 CMNs have also been reported to have an increased risk for transformation to melanoma.
 The risk of melanoma is believed to correlate with CMN size.
 The incident rate of melanoma arising in small or medium CMNs is reported to be less than 1%.
 In one meta-analysis, melanoma was estimated to develop in approximately 2% of large CMNs (> 20 cm).
 Melanomas were diagnosed at a mean age of 12 years (range: birth to 58 years old), with 82% cutaneous and 13% visceral.
 Most cutaneous melanomas were located on the trunk (68%), and most of the melanoma-associated CMNs exceeded 40 cm in diameter (74%), with 94% of patients also having satellite nevi.

 Large CMNs overlying limbs can be associated with atrophy of the subcutaneous tissue.
-Large CMNs over the head or axial skeleton should alert the physician to assess for neurocutaneous involvement (developmental delays, seizures, hydrocephalous, increased intracranial pressure).
+Large CMNs over the head or axial skeleton should alert the physician to assess for neurocutaneous involvement (developmental delays, seizures, hydrocephalus, intracranial hypertension).
+Larger CMNs may also present with pruritus and erosions or ulceration.

 Neurocutaneous melanosis is when a CMN is associated with neuromelanosis, a congenital error in ectodermal morphogenesis resulting in melanocytic proliferation within the leptomeninges and brain parenchyma.
 This most commonly occurs in larger CMNs.
-While not all patients are symptomatic, there can be diverse neurologic findings that typically present by 2 years of age.
+While not all patients are symptomatic, there can be diverse neurologic findings that typically present by age 2.

 Related topic: Giant Congenital Nevus